 Join me in demanding that Federal Bureau of Prisons reverse this ill-considered directive and ensure that all prisoners have access to book.

-Lazara Serrano needs your help with “MARK INCH: PROTECT FEDERAL PRISONERS' RIGHT TO READ”.
-Join Lazara and 1,027 supporters today.
+Jane Byrne needs your help with “MARK INCH: PROTECT FEDERAL PRISONERS' RIGHT TO READ”.
+Join Jane and 1,038 supporters today.